5 step process with arrow callouts for tin can artwork - Roastar's Star character Sterling looking confused

 Setting You Up for Success

 There’s nothing we love more than helping you make your packaging as impactful as possible.
 By understanding the detailed requirements of tin can artwork and preparing accordingly, you can ensure your product comes out looking like it does in your wildest dreams.
 Ready to start designing?
-Dive into our Design Lab with these tips in mind and create packaging that pops!
+Dive into our Roastar Design Lab with these tips in mind and create packaging that pops!

 For more, check out our templates and artwork guides, select tin can for your product type, and find the size you are working with in the drop down for all the official details.